scott-lin/Monogame.SpriteBox/README.md

 3. Add the `.box` file to your MGCB the same way other assets are.
 Optionally, set the processor parameters documented in the [code](https://github.com/scott-lin/Monogame.SpriteBox/blob/master/PipelineExtension/Processor/SpriteBoxProcessor.cs).

-4. Build
+4. Build to produce:

+    a.
+The serialized SpriteBox `.xnb` with filename matching your original `.box` file. **Load this file at runtime.**

+    b.
+The serialized, packed texture with filename matching `<name>Texture.xnb`

+    c.
+A `<name>.png` representing the same packed texture, but in a format you may preview.

 ### Runtime

-1. Load a sprite sheet using `ContentManager`:
+1. Load a sprite sheet using `ContentManager`. **Use the `.box` filename here.**

        SpriteSheet mySpriteSheet = Content.Load<SpriteSheet>( "myAssetName" );

-2. Draw sprites using the `SpriteBatchExtensions` method:
+2. Draw sprites using the `SpriteBatchExtensions` method. *The center of the sprite will be drawn at the position specified.*

        spriteBatch.Draw( mySpiteSheet.Sprites["someSpriteName"], position: new Vector2(50f, 120f) );